 The sessional grade point average reflects a student’s grades for a particular academic session, e.g. Fall/Winter 2014-2015 Session.

 Transfer credit, also known as "advanced standing", refers to the number of credit or course equivalents you will be awarded towards your degree at York based on previous (accredited) postsecondary studies.
-Transfer credit is granted automatically to all admitted applicants who've studied at accredited postsecondary institutions before applying to York.
+Transfer credit is granted upon admission to all applicants who've studied at accredited postsecondary institutions before applying to York.
 This includes universities, colleges and some advanced secondary school credentials (IB and GCE programs).
+Transfer Credits will be applied to your Degree Progress Report within your first Academic year, where applicable.
 For further information about transfer credit, please visit the Students with Transfer Credits page.